-Go San Francisco Card: Admission to the Legion of Honor is included with the Go San Francisco Card by Smart Destinations.
+Go City: Admission to the Legion of Honor is included with the Go City card.
 This pass includes admission to more than 25 San Francisco and Bay Area attractions.

-In addition to the discount passes that include admission to the Legion of Honor San Francisco, there are a few others ways to save on your admission.
+In addition to the discount passes that include admission to the Legion of Honor San Francisco, there are a few other ways to save on your admission.

 Public Transportation: You can receive up to $2 off admission when using public transportation to arrive to the museum.
 You will need to show your ticket stub or transfer as proof.
 You will then receive $2 off when you purchase your ticket at the door.

 Bank of America Museums on Us: The Legion of Honor San Francisco is once again participating in the Bank of America Museums on Us program.
 It offers one free admission to the cardholders of both Bank of America and Merril Lynch cards.
 Admission is free on the first weekend of each month.